 In a market economy with numerous players, companies tend to choose strategies that will strengthen their competitive advantages.
 Naturally, the first step is to identify these.
 At such an important stage, what matters is a fact-based opinion, not a gut feeling.
 To get much-needed insights, companies should analyze both internal and external data.
 Market research findings coupled with historical data reveal trends and opportunities to seize.
 For example, a FMCG manufacturer would be able to choose the markets to expand, customers' behavior at those markets, the best-fitting product portfolio to offer (say, organic food).

 When KPIs are defined and communicated to the team, performance monitoring starts.
 Comparing targets vs. facts and tracking the progress is essential to understand how the company advanced in executing its strategy.
 To make this monitoring possible, business analysts should develop a set of reports and dashboards, identify how often end users need each report, and what data (input and output) should be there.
-For instance, top managers need consolidated reports with top-line figures, while more details belong to the departmental level.
+You are welcome to check our BI demo to see how such dashboards may look like.

 Any company should support its corporate strategy with the right KPIs and constantly track the progress.
 Otherwise, a strategy execution is likely to fail.
 At all stages of strategic management, business intelligence consulting can bring the synergy.
 For instance, a company can benefit from data analysis services that are helpful to define a corporate strategy, set the right KPIs and monitor the progress.